trancee/capacitor-bridgefy/README.md

 addListener(eventName: 'onDisconnected', listenerFunc: OnDisconnectedListener) => Promise<PluginListenerHandle>
 ```

-When a peer is disconnected (out of range)
+When a peer is disconnected (out of range).

 | Param              | Type                                                                      |
 | ------------------ | ------------------------------------------------------------------------- |